NxPKG/khulnasoft-docs/content/cloudflare-one/applications/scan-apps/manage-findings.md

 ## Hide findings

 After reviewing your findings, you may decide that certain findings are not applicable to your organization.
-Cloudflare CASB allows you to remove findings or individual instances of findings from your list of active issues.
+Khulnasoft CASB allows you to remove findings or individual instances of findings from your list of active issues.
 CASB will continue to scan for these issues, but any detections will appear in a separate tab.

 ### Hide a finding

-1. In [Zero Trust](https://one.dash.cloudflare.com), go to **CASB** > **Findings**.
+1. In [Zero Trust](https://one.dash.Khulnasoft.com), go to **CASB** > **Findings**.
 2. In the **Active** tab, select the checkboxes for the findings you want to hide.
 3. Select **Ignore**.